meroxdotdev/meroxdotdev.github.io/_drafts/2025-06-23-homelab-tour.md

 > **Power Efficiency Note:** Running 24/7 would cost ~€20/month in electricity.
 {: .prompt-warning }

-*Still constantly changing my mind about what to run here - the curse of having enterprise hardware at home!*
+*Still constantly changing my mind about what to run here*

 ### Proxmox